Wavelength Assignment in Hybrid Quantum-Classical Networks: Optimal Wavelength Assignment

 {Wavelength assignment in our setting can significantly affect the performance of QKD links.
 From Fig. \ref{raman_cross} and equations (\ref{Iforward}), (\ref{Ibackward}), (\ref{crossfor}), and (\ref{crossback}), we can infer that the crosstalk noise induced by a classical channel onto a quantum one depends on the difference between their corresponding wavelengths.
 Therefore, the key rate of QKD channels is dependent on the location of quantum and classical channels, with respect to each other, in the wavelength grid.} In this section, we investigate the optimal wavelength assignment that maximizes the total key rate of QKD channels, in the DWDM systems shown in Fig. \ref{single_dual}, under a minimum key rate per channel constraint.
 To this end, we define an optimization problem that aims to find the sets $U_{1}$, $U_{2}$, $A$, and $B$, such that the total key rate of QKD channels is maximized.
 This problem can be formulated as

 where $R_{m}$ denotes the key rate of the $m^{\rm th}$ quantum channel given by (\ref{Eq:Rm}), and $R_{\rm th}$ is the minimum required value for $R_{m}$. {The parameter $R_{\rm th}$ has been defined to take into account quality-of-service considerations for QKD links.
-In a multi-user setup, where a minimum key rate needs to be guaranteed for each QKD user, $R_{\rm th}$ plays the role of this minimum rate.
-If we are only interested in maximizing the total key rate with no constraints on individual key rates, we can simply use a negative value for $R_{\rm th}$ in our formulation.
-In the following sections, we consider both scenarios.
+In a multi-user setup, where a minimum key rate needs to be guaranteed for each QKD user, $R_{\rm th}$ would specify this minimum rate.
+If we are only interested in maximizing the total key rate with no constraints on individual key rates, we can simply use a negative value for $R_{\rm th}$ in our formulation. {Given that $R_m$, by definition, is non-negative, choosing a negative value for $R_{\rm th}$ would remove any constraints on guaranteeing a minimum key rate per channel.
+Note that this is only for notational convenience, and otherwise a negative threshold value has no physical implications.} In the following sections, we consider both scenarios.

 In order to solve the optimization problem in (\ref{max_rate}), one can simplify it by investigating the dependence of $R_m$ on $p_m$. {According to the key rate analysis presented in Sec.~\ref{Sec:Rate}, it can be concluded that $R_m$ is a descending function of $p_m$.
 In Appendix A, we have shown that this curve can be approximated with reasonable accuracy by a line.
-As an example, Fig.~\ref{linear_rate} shows the secret key rate of a single QKD channel as a function of the total crosstalk photon count, and its linar approximation, for the system parameters outlined in Table I and a fiber length of $45~{\rm km}$.} With this approximation, the optimization problem in (\ref{max_rate}) can be expressed as
+As an example, Fig.~\ref{linear_rate} shows the secret key rate of a single QKD channel as a function of the total crosstalk photon count, and its linear approximation, for the system parameters outlined in Table I and a fiber length of $45~{\rm km}$.} With this approximation, the optimization problem in (\ref{max_rate}) can be expressed as

 where $p_{\rm th}$ denotes the crosstalk photon count that results in $R_{m}=R_{\rm th}$ and is dependent on the fiber length and the QKD system parameters.
+Negative $R_{\rm th}$ values can then be modeled by infinitely large values of $p_{\rm th}$, which equivalently remove any constraints on $p_m$.
 In principle, the above formulation will lead to a near-optimal solution.

 In the following, we examine this optimization problem for each DWDM structure shown in Fig. \ref{single_dual}.
 Note that if the NBFs at the quantum receivers suppress the adjacent channel crosstalk effectively, the Raman noise will be the dominant source of crosstalk noise.
 Otherwise, the adjacent channel crosstalk should also be taken into account.
-In the following subsections, we use the criteria in (\ref{min_photon}) to find the near-optimal wavelength assignment in each case.
+In the following subsections, we use the criteria in (\ref{min_photon}) to find near-optimal wavelength assignments in each case.